kukuu/raspberry-pie-digital/appendix/explanation-conveyor-js.md

 # Context: conveyor.js

-Of course.
-Here is a table explaining the provided code from the `ConveyorSimulator` class.
+Here is  table explaining the provided code from the `ConveyorSimulator` class.

 ## Block A: ConveyorSimulator Class Code Analysis